 Christopher Huljich was appointed as a Non-executive Director of Pushpay on 1 February 2014 and on 8 May 2019 was appointed as the Alternate Director for Peter Huljich.

 Christopher was a Co-founder of Best Corporation, which floated on the NZX in 1991 and was subject to a takeover by the Danone Group in 1995.

 He has over 40 years’ experience in both commercial and residential property in New Zealand and Australia including large scale commercial, industrial and residential developments and has business interests in many listed and unlisted companies in New Zealand and Australia.

-Christopher is the Managing Partner of Christopher & Banks and has invested in many SaaS-based companies, including the sole pre-IPO funding for Diligent Board Member Services.
-He is also the Co-founder of the Huljich Foundation, which aims to provide memorable experiences for children suffering from life threatening disease.
+Christopher is the Managing Partner of Christopher & Banks and has invested in many SaaS-based companies, including the sole pre-IPO funding of Diligent Board Member Services.
+He is also a Co-founder of the Huljich Foundation, which aims to provide memorable experiences for children suffering from life threatening disease.

 Christopher brings immense business knowledge across many industries as well as good strategic appreciation and vision.
 Christopher holds a BCom from the University of Auckland.
 Christopher lives with his family in Auckland.